gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 The expression "Patient.profile(byName)" mirrors the first node in the decision tree and checks whether the patient resource in the bundle has the profile "NotifiedPerson" for identified patients.
 Each other FHIRPath expression should be also displayed over a node in the tree.
-The external check for the scenario is of type NOTIFICATION_ID_NOT_EXISTING, meaning it is an initial notification scenario.
+The external check for this scenario is of type NOTIFICATION_ID_NOT_EXISTING, meaning it is an initial notification scenario.

 ```json